Ryan Seacrest Responds To Rumors He’s Replacing Nick Cannon On ‘AGT’ [Video]

 “Ryan is the front-runner to replace Nick on America’s Got Talent #AGT,” Twitter user @Tony_Rousketos tweeted out amid the speculation Seacrest could be heading to NBC, while @22Lamb22 joked of Ryan, “@NickCannon I think @RyanSeacrest is on the phone with AGT right now.”

-NBC are yet to comment on the rumors Ryan could be in talks to take over Nick’s now vacant hosting position on America’s Got Talent, though Seacrest did joke during an appearance on Jimmy Kimmel Live! back in December that he was actually looking for another job following the end of American Idol.
+NBC have yet to comment on the rumors Ryan could be in talks to take over Nick’s now vacant hosting position on America’s Got Talent, though Seacrest did joke during an appearance on Jimmy Kimmel Live! back in December that he was actually looking for another job following the end of American Idol.

 “I have one less job.
 There’s no Idol,” Seacrest told Kimmel just months before Cannon sensationally quit America’s Got Talent.
 “So, I’m actually looking for something else.”